 The art of painting has been in existence since the dawn of humanity.
 Cave-dwellers sketched animals on their walls using used earth-based dyes.
 Ancient Egyptians were masters in painting and decorating, perfecting glass and stone with high gloss looks.
 Each had mastered their art and the outcome was magnificent.
 When painting your interior walls, you need to know which type of paint to use in your different rooms; the paint you choose will affect the look, durability, and ambiance.
-The following are the five most common interior paints you’ll come across:
+It is important to The following are the five most common interior paints you’ll come across:

 - Matte Paint

 Matte paint is also known as concealer paint; it has more pigment than any other finish, is the least expensive and the easiest to apply.
 This type of paint is non-reflective and will soak up any light directed at it.
 Because of this, it’s best suited for rooms that have a lot of light.
 Since it has no glossiness, matte paint is ideal for ceilings and areas where you don’t want any visual distractions.
 However, one of its downsides is that it’s easily stained.
 You may want to opt for paint types with more gloss if you have small children as glossy paint is always easier to clean than matte paint.

 This paint offers a low, soft, velvety sheen and falls somewhere between matte and gloss paint.
 Because satin tends to accentuate surface imperfections, the walls need proper preparation before application.
 Given that this type is more resistant than eggshell paint, it makes a great choice for bedrooms and dining rooms.
 Satin finish paint loses its sheen when scrubbed so it’s not the best choice for your kids’ playroom.